Melissari1997/apinine_reference_layout/README.md

 ## .github/workflows
 Each application folder trigger a build only when the code inside that specific folder **or in common**  is updated.

-Each workflow leverage the reusable workflow *build-test-deploy.yml* that extracts the GEOTIFF_PATH from the *build-env-variables* file before calling the *build-push-layout* action.
+Each workflow leverage the reusable workflow *build-test-deploy.yml* that extracts the GEOTIFF_JSON from the *build-env-variables.json* file before calling the *build-push-layout* action.
 This way each workflow just has to specify a list of variables, like the name of Docker image and Lambda function to be updated.

 # Testing